Melvynx/Melvynx/README.md

 ### Hi there 👋

-I represent myself as a penguin 🐧 and I work at QoQa.ch as otter 🦦.
-Web, mobile backend, I try to touch everything.
+I represent myself as a bear 🐻 and I'm independant.
+I've learn Web, Mobile and Backend, I try to touch everything.
 I prefer the web for now.

 ### Contact me